SSL.com

 How to Add Subdomains to Your SSL.com Certificate

 Protecting subdomains is essential for comprehensive website security.
 SSL.com offers two solutions: Wildcard SSL for simplicity and UCC/SAN Certificates for flexibility.
-Below is a streamlined overview – for technical workflows, refer to SSL.com’s Knowledgebase.
+Below is a streamlined overview comparing the uses cases for each certificate.
+For technical guidance and step-by-step implementation instructions, please visit SSL.com’s Knowledgebase.

 Wildcard SSL Certificates